martijnboers/BlotterTrax/README.md

 ## BlotterTrax
-Reddit bot that uses streaming services to enforce popularity limits on new subreddit submissions.
+Reddit bot that uses streaming services to enforce popularity limits on new subreddit submissions - [see in action](https://www.reddit.com/user/fmfrequencyjammer).

 ## Motivation
 This project started to decrease the amount of popular music shared on [/r/listentothis](https://www.reddit.com/r/listentothis) and hereby encourage the sharing of undiscovered and underappreciated artists.
 This came to light after [a post](https://www.reddit.com/r/listentothis/comments/ensc7g/discussion_this_subreddit_has_a_major_popularity/) pointing out that recent top submissions are breaking the subreddit's rules.